NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

 ## Capabilities

-The NetApp DataOps Toolkit for Kubernetes provides the following capabilites.
+The NetApp DataOps Toolkit for Kubernetes provides the following capabilities.

 ### Workspace Management